Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Affine presentations

-Assume that $\Psi:\cV'\to\cV$ is an refinement.
-For an open $V\to V'$ in $\Psi$, the morphism $U\times_VV'\to U$ in $\Psi'$ is open by our assumption that opens are stable under base change.
-The covering property of an refinement follows for $\Psi:\cU'\to\cU$ from the stability under base change of a Grothendieck pretopology.
-This shows that refinements are stable under base changes. \end{proof}
+That refinements are stable under base changes follows from the axiom of a Grothen\-dieck pretopology that ensures that covering families are stable under base change. \end{proof}

-In theories of scheme-like objects one faces typically the following situation.
-There is a fully faithful embedding $\cA\to\cS$ of the category of affine schemes into some larger category $\cS$, which allows to define a full subcategory $\Sch_\cA$ of schemes in $\cS$ that contains $\cA$.
-These categories satisfy the following properties. \begin{enumerate} \item The categories $\cA$, $\Sch_\cA$ and $\cS$ contain finite limits and the functors $\cA\to \Sch_\cA$ and $\Sch_\cA\to \cS$ commute with finite limits. \item The category $\cC$ contains colimits of affine presentations in $\cA$, and these colimits coincide with the class of schemes in $\cC$. \item For every scheme $X$, the functor $\Hom(\blanc, X)$ is a sheaf on $\cA$. \item Refinements $\cU\to\cV$ induce isomorphisms $\colim\cU\to\colim\cV$ of schemes. \item Affine presentations $\cU$ and $\cV$ whose colimits are isomorphic have a common refinement $\cW\to\cU$ and $\cW\to\cV$. \item Every morphism of schemes is induced by a morphism of affine presentations. \end{enumerate}
+In theories of scheme-like objects, like To\"en and Vaqui\'e's theory of relative schemes or the author's theory of blue schemes, one faces typically the following situation.
+There is a fully faithful embedding $\cA\to\cS$ of the category of affine schemes into some larger category $\cS$, which often is a category of sheaves on $\cA$ or a category of topological spaces together with a structure sheaf.
+The category $\Sch_\cA$ of schemes is defined in some way as a full subcategory of $\cS$ that contains $\cA$.
+Affine presentations work well as a tool to compare different scheme theories under the following assumptions.

+\begin{hypothesis} The embeddings $\cA\to\Sch_\cA\to\cS$ satisfy the following properties. \begin{enumerate} \item The categories $\cA$, $\Sch_\cA$ and $\cS$ contain finite limits and the functors $\cA\to \Sch_\cA$ and $\Sch_\cA\to \cS$ commute with finite limits. \item The category $\cS$ contains a colimit of every affine presentation in $\cA$, and $\Sch_\cA$ is the full subcategory of $\cS$ whose objects are colimits of affine presentations in $\cA$. \item For every scheme $X$, the functor $\Hom(\blanc, X)$ is a sheaf on $\cA$. \item Refinements $\cU\to\cV$ induce isomorphisms $\colim\cU\to\colim\cV$ of schemes. \item Affine presentations $\cU$ and $\cV$ whose colimits are isomorphic have a common refinement $\cW\to\cU$ and $\cW\to\cV$. \item Every morphism of schemes is induced by a morphism of affine presentations. \end{enumerate} \end{hypothesis}

+Note that these properties are not independent.
+For instance, \eqref{part5} follows from the other properties.
+If a scheme $X$ in $\cS$ is the colimit of an affine presentation $\cU$, then we say that $\cU$ is \emph{an affine presentation of $X$}.